AmrRagab0/AI-Football-Referee/README.md

 # AI-Football-Referee
 An Artificial-intellegince based system that aims to substitute referees.
-The system uses deep learning models to perform : Action Recognition
+The system uses deep learning models to perform : Action Recognition, Player & ball tracking and bird's eyeview.
+All of this can be displayed on a website for users to try.

 ## Table of Contents